Joystream/joystream/README.md

 A description of our [branching model](https://github.com/Joystream/joystream/issues/638) will help you to understand where work on different software components happens, and consequently where to direct your pull requests.

-We rely on `eslint` for code quality of our javascript and typescript code, `prettier` for consistent formmating.
+We rely on `eslint` for code quality of our JavaScript and TypeScript code and `prettier` for consistent formatting.
 For Rust we rely on `rustfmt` and `clippy`.

 The [husky](https://www.npmjs.com/package/husky#ci-servers) npm package is used to manage the project git-hooks.
 This is automatically installed and setup when you run `yarn install`.